Jordin Canada

-Jordin Elizabeth Canada (born August 11, 1995) is an American professional basketball player with the Los Angeles Sparks of the Women's National Basketball Association (WNBA).
+Jordin Elizabeth Canada (born August 11, 1995) is an American professional basketball player for the Atlanta Dream of the Women's National Basketball Association (WNBA) and for the Laces of Unrivaled.
 She was selected by the Seattle Storm with the 5th overall pick in the 2018 WNBA draft.
 Born and raised in Los Angeles, Canada played collegiately with the UCLA Bruins.
 She is known for her playmaking, speed and crossover skills.
 In her rookie season with the Storm, she won her first WNBA championship as they swept the Washington Mystics.
 In 2020, after winning her second WNBA championship, she signed an endorsement deal with Air Jordan.

-Early life and high school
+Early life

 Canada was born in Los Angeles, California, and attended Windward School, where she played for Vanessa Nygaard, a former WNBA player and coach in the USA Basketball program.
 She earned first-team All League, League MVP, and first-team All-CIF honors in all four years of high school, brought home the Los Angeles Times All-Area MVP in 2013, and played in the McDonald's All-American Game as a senior in 2014.